waranuch/mobile-kotlin-challenge/README.md

    - Display a list of products with image, name, price, and rating
    - Implement smooth scrolling with RecyclerView
    - Show loading states and error handling
+   - Add "Add to Cart" buttons on product items

 2. **Search Functionality**
    - Add a search bar to filter products by name